Impact Pro Wrestling: National expansion and IPW Ignition (2004–2007)

-On the same night "IPW Ignition" aired, IPW made its Whangarei debut staging IPW Collision at the Forum North venue to a sold-out crowd.
+On the same night "IPW Ignition" aired, IPW made its Whangārei debut staging IPW Collision at the Forum North venue to a sold-out crowd.
 Dion McCracken, who was instrumental in bringing IPW to Northland, made a guest appearance during the show as a referee, officiating in the match between "The Deal" Dal Knox and "Handsome" Danny Jacobs.
-It had been over 25 years since there had been a wrestling held there.
+It had been over 25 years since wrestling had been held there.
 Notable New Zealand wrestler of yesteryear Jock Ruddock was present in the live audience.
 Bruno Bekkar, a one-time NWA New Zealand Heavyweight Champion, also made a guest appearance at a sold-out show in Auckland on 15 March.
-On 24 March, IPW made its first appearance in Hamilton in 25 years, at The Meteor, which hosted the event "IPW Breaking Point" in which featured a battle royal for the #1 Contendership match which was won by Roger Ventura.
+On 24 March, IPW made its first appearance in Hamilton at The Meteor, which hosted the event "IPW Breaking Point" in which featured a battle royal for the #1 Contendership match which was won by Roger Ventura.
 McCracken joined the promotion as a full-time colour commentator that year and assisted in arranging shows in various cities.
 Mema Maeli, the first women to become a ring announcer for Samoa's boxing association, also joined the promotion as IPW's sole female announcer.

 In October 2007, at the 2007 Armageddon Expo, Kid Liger won a 25-man battle royal to win the "Armageddon Cup".
 On the final day of the convention, at the Aotea Centre in Auckland, Raven made a surprise appearance by attacking Joseph Kinkade after his match against John Questions.
 Kinkade's manager Gary O. Davis had insulted him earlier in the show.
 Christy Hemme and Rob Van Dam also attended the show, Hemme being involved in a storyline with Danny Jacobs.
 Later that month, IPW wrestlers "Double D" Davey Deluxeo, Vinny Dunn and Alfred Valentine were profiled by the New Zealand Herald.
-Troy Rawhiti-Forbes, another New Zealand independent wrestler, was also interviewed and discussed both the early history of the promotion as well as professional wrestling in New Zealand itself.
+Troy Rawhiti-Forbes, another New Zealand independent wrestler known to MPW and IPW audiences as "Superstar" Troy Daniels, was also interviewed and discussed both the early history of the promotion as well as professional wrestling in New Zealand itself.

 At the house show "Nightmare B4 Xmas" in December 2007, IPW also saw the rebirth of the women's division.
 Long Dormant since the Mania Pro Wrestling days in the early 2000s, the intergender tag match between Handsome Danny Jacobs and Britenay vs The Samoan Silverback Alexander and Evie saw the first two females competing within the revamped IPW.

 The following year saw the return of two females that were involved with Mania, Just Plain Evil and Alita Capri.

 IPW also began expanding oversees as well and frequently visited Australia during the early 2000s.
 Closely associated with Peter Ball's Major Impact Wrestling in the Gold Coast, the two companies were involved in interpromotional events and talent exchanges for five years before eventually merging to form a sister promotion, Impact Pro Wrestling Australia, in the summer of 2007.
 IPW would continue exchanging talent between New Zealand and Australia during the next few years.